ibexa/documentation-user/docs/personalization/recommendation_models.md

 - operate only on [nominal attributes](recommendation_models#nominal-attributes) (numeric attributes are not supported)
 - can be used for [popularity](recommendation_models#popularity-models) and [collaborative](recommendation_models#collaborative-models) types of models (as they support submodels)
 - have limitation of max.
 50 attribute values (if more, you need to follow standard procedure - manual configuration by [[= product_name_base =]] Team)
-- operate on scenarios thay use submodel support for model (`Submodels` data type)
+- operate on scenarios with the selected `Submodels` data type option
 - require sending a request and building a model
 - are calculated for all new attribute values after import
 - are always up-to-date with the imported items